katelee168/katelee168.github.io/misc/menstruation.md

 Can we call it what it is?
 It's a chronic illness, and we need better support from our schools, workplaces, families, and medical system.
 A couple years ago, I was working from home, from bed, with a hot water bottle against my back, and piles of blankets on top of me in the San Francisco summer.
 I was supposed to start graduate school the next year, and I was thinking ahead to a career in academia.
 I couldn't imagine giving a lecture in the front of the class.
 I couldn't imagine standing up.
-I could maybe do it over video call from my bed, but would they be able to tell that their professor was a mess?
+I could maybe do it over video call from my bed, but would the students be able to tell?
 How would students feel if they found out their professor was menstruating?
 When I think about my career options, I've occasionally limited myself to those where I could reschedule meetings last minute, and where I might be able to call in from bed with my video off.